WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This means that the larger your transaction size, meaning the number of inputs and outputs, the more total bitcoin you have to pay for confirmation.
 If you want faster confirmation, then you have to pay proportionally more sats per vByte.

-You can toggle the display of the fee between `sat/vByte` & `percentage of transfered value` & `total bitcoin` & `total USD` by clicking on the text of the fee.
+You can toggle the display of the fee between `sat/vByte` & `percentage of transferred value` & `total bitcoin` & `total USD` by clicking on the text of the fee.
 :::

 :::details